ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-columns/index.md

 enterprise: true
 ---

+Excel Export exports the grid as you see it by default.
+However, it also allows for columns headers not to be export, or to select which columns should be exported.

 ## Column Headers

 In some situations, you could be interested in exporting only the grid data, without exporting the header cells.
 For this scenario, we provide the `skipColumnGroupHeaders=true` and `skipColumnHeaders=true` params.